anindyabhadra/RT_SPD/README.md

-# RT_SPD: Reverse Telescoping (RT) Generative SPD Split Flow and Langevin Diffusion
+# RT_SPD: Reverse Telescoping (RT) Generative SPD Split Flow and Intrinsic Langevin Diffusion

 This repository is organized around the synthetic experiments reported in the paper.